Mind blowing

-DC College Condos | Buy & Save
+DC College Condos | The Isaacs Team

-The Parents Self-Defense Against High DC Student Housing Costs
+Parents’ Self-Defense Against High Student Housing Costs

 When parents sending their first young adult off to university recover from tuition sticker shock, they’re gut-punched again by the cost of room, board, and meals.
 In the District of Columbia, a college town known for its high rental housing costs, low housing inventory, and pricey food, the numbers can be daunting.